vendia/examples/features/share/graphql/node/README.md

 ## Installation

 Make sure you have a working Node.js enironment.
-Run the following command to install the required dependencies:
+Run the following command from the current directory to install the required dependencies:

 ```bash
 npm install